 You want money?
 Are you a greedy pig or what?
 It's an honor to work at this startup.
-You get a startup salary, namely, very little.
 We work for stock, not salary.

-The ex-chef for Paris Hilton serves organic, locally-grown portabello mushrooms, hand-grilled over a mesquite hibachi.
+Paris Hilton's ex-chef serves organic, locally-grown portabello mushrooms, hand-grilled over a mesquite hibachi.

 Your career skyrockets.
-Two months ago you had an entry-level job.
+Two months ago you were an intern.
 Now you're a director in charge of 18 countries.

-You're responsible for 40 people and $100 million dollars and your task is to grow sales by 600X within 65 days or you'll be fired and you haven't the slightest idea what to do.
+You're responsible for 40 people, $100 million dollars, and you must grow sales by 600X within 45 days or everyone will be fired and you haven't the slightest idea what to do.

 You get pre-IPO stock options, become a zillionaire, and your parents can't figure out what you do for a living.

-The startup crashes, your stock options are worthless, your health is wrecked, your dog escaped from your apartment, and your parents say "we told you so.
-Why can't you just be an accountant in Baltimore like your little brother Seymour?"
+The startup crashes, your stock options are worthless, your health is wrecked, your dog runs away, and your parents say "We told you so.
+Why can't you be an accountant in Baltimore like your little brother Seymour?"